lwjglgamedev/lwjglbook-bookcontents-leg/chapter6/chapter6.md

 # Transformations

 Let’s get back to our nice coloured quad we created in previous chapter.
-If you look carefully at it it resembles more to a rectangle.
+If you look carefully at it, it resembles more to a rectangle.
 You can even change the width of the window from 600 pixels to 900 and the distortion will be more evident.
 What’s happening here?

 ![Coordinates](coordinates.png)